Email Spam Filter for Exchange

 SpamTitan´s email spam filter for Exchange is the ideal filter for businesses looking to enhance their online security with a low maintenance solution that saves them money.
 Packed full of optional features that can be activated or deactivated with the click of a mouse, SpamTitan achieves spam detection rates of 99.97% (with a false positive rate of just 0.03%) at a remarkably low cost.

 With SpamTitan, you are not restricted to a cloud-based anti-spam service.
 Our email spam filter for Exchange can be deployed as an on-premises virtual appliance and managed via a centralized administration portal.
-Directory synchronization, Greylisting, SUBRL filtering and outbound scanning are supplied as standard, with no limit on the amount of mailboxes SpamTitan can protect.
+Directory synchronization, Greylisting, SUBRL filtering, and outbound scanning are supplied as standard, with no limit on the amount of mailboxes SpamTitan can protect.

 Subscriptions for SpamTitan vary according to the preferred deployment option and payment cycle.
 Typically most businesses pay less than $10.00 per employee per year for enhanced protection against phishing, malware and ransomware; but before you decide whether this represents value for money for your business, you are invited to try SpamTitan´s email spam filter for Exchange for free.